svalabs/checkmk_dcd_file_connector/README.md

 The plugin tries to detect IP addresses and set them accordingly on your hosts.
 Field names that are assumed to contain an IP are `ipv4`, `ip`, `ipaddress`.

-### Managing different host attributes
+### Managing different host properties

-The plugin supports handling different attributes of a host.
+The plugin supports handling different properties of a host.
 This is achieved by using column or field names with special prefixes.

-You can prefix a column name with `tag_` for an explicit handling as a tag.
 If you prefix the column with `label_` the contents of the column will be treated as a label.
+This is the default behaviour if neither one of the specific keywords nor another prefix is used.

+You can prefix a column name with `tag_` for an explicit handling as a tag (tag group).
+Please make sure that you reference the tag ID so that a match can be made, i.e. to match the ID `flower` you have to write `tag_flower`.

 If you prefix the column with `attr_` the contents will be handled as an attribute.
-Missing attributes have to be created manually.
+Please make sure to  Missing attributes have to be created manually, the connector will not create these.

-Without a given prefix the columns will be treated as tags by default.

 ## File Formats